 ART Choose four courses in an Area of concentration (12)

-ART Choose two courses in Art History (6)
+ART Choose one course in Art History (3)

-ART Choose two courses in Art History or Art Studio (6)
+ART Choose two additional courses in Art History or Art Studio (6)

 Cognate Course - 3 hours